Inside Kim Kardashian's Star-Studded Baby Shower for Baby No. 3

 The event was blooming in pink cherry blossoms, which were showcased all throughout the event.
 Kardashian, who confirmed she was expecting a third child with husband Kanye West in September, referred to the decor as a "cherry blossom forrest."

-The reality star also gave her guests some very Kardashian-inspired party favors.
-The gifts to the lovely ladies were from Kim's latest project under her KKW Beauty label, which is three new fragrances, Crystal Gardenia, Crystal Gardenia and Crystal Gardenia Oud, due out next week.
+The reality star, who wore blue to the pretty in pink party, also gave her guests some very Kardashian party favors.
+The gifts to the lovely ladies were from her latest project under her KKW Beauty label, which is three new fragrances, Crystal Gardenia, Crystal Gardenia and Crystal Gardenia Oud.

 Check out the rest of the afternoon of pink delights...